vortexmakes/rkh-examples/blinky.cmake.cpp/README.md

 ##### _Other alternatives_
 Knowing that C++ is a powerful and versatile language, this project proposes additional alternatives to use RKH framework in a C++ application.
-To use these alternatives with the same CMake project you have to rename the following files to blinky.h/blinky.cpp.
+In order to use these alternatives with the same CMake project you have to rename the following files to blinky.h/blinky.cpp.
 1. _blinky.public.h_/_blinky.public.cpp_:
     - Every C callback just calls a specific C++ method of the active class.
-    - It means that every C callback has its own C++ method, which implements the dynamic action's behavior.
+    - It means that every C callback has its own C++ method, whose implementation represents the action's behavior of a state machine.
     - C callbacks are private, static and non-member functions of the active class.
-    - Before accessing to active class members a callback must perform a downcast to the active class, because a pointer to an object of type RKH_SMA_T (base class) is passed as parameter.
-It represents the active object or context. is passed as parameter of callbacks.
-This parameter
+    - Before accessing to active class members a callback must perform a downcast to the active class.
     - Using inheritance the behavior of state machine's actions could be dynamically changed.
 2. _blinky.private.h_/_blinky.private.cpp_:
-    - C callbacks are non-member functions, so they are declared as friends of the active class.
+    - C callbacks implement the action's behavior using C++ as usual.
-    - These callbacks implement the dynamic action's behavior using C++ as usual.
+    - These callbacks are non-member functions, so they are declared as friends of the active class to access to its members.
-    - Before accessing to active class members a callback must perform a downcast to the active class, because a pointer to an object of type RKH_SMA_T (base class) is passed as parameter.
-It represents the active object or context.
+    - Before accessing to active class members a callback must perform a downcast to the active class.

 #### _third-party_
 It contains Git submodules almost exclusively.